 Remember, insurers set their own monthly premiums and underwriting qualifications, so, it pays to shop around.
 The cost varies depending on your location, your health condition and, of course, the particular plan you choose.
 Fill out the rate form on our site and we’ll compare different rates from various top insurance companies.
 Remember that if you want to get coverage as a couple, you will have to purchase separate policies; spouses cannot be covered together.

-When is the Best Time to Apply
+When is the Best Time to Apply?

-The best time to apply for a policy is during your six month Open Enrollment Period.
+The best time to apply for a Medigap policy is during your six month Open Enrollment Period.
 During this period, you’re allowed to purchase any policy available in your state, whether you have a pre-existing health condition or not and at the same price as someone in good health.
-This period automatically starts on the first day of your 65th birthday AND you must already be enrolled in Medicare Part B.
+This period automatically starts on the first day of the month after your 65th birthday AND you must already be enrolled in Medicare Part B.

 The other nine provide the primary benefits together with one or more other advantages.
-For instance, Medicare Plan F will provide something that is missing in Medicare Plan C but will lack a benefit found in Medicare Plan G.
+For instance, Medicare Supplement Plan F will provide something that is missing in Medicare Supplement Plan C but will lack a benefit found in Medicare Plan G.

 There is no distinction in plans as offered by different insurance companies; policy details are all determined by the state government.
 Beneficiaries should carefully review the different policy packages and decide which coverage is appropriate for them.

-Remember, some policies provide higher monthly premiums but less out of pocket expenses, while some provide lower monthly premiums but high out of pocket expenses.
+The best Medigap policy is different for every Medicare beneficiary.
+It depends on your health history, your current health status and your finances.
+The best policy for one person may not be the best policy for you.
 The best way to know more about these plans and which one best suits your needs is by contacting our team of Medicare agents, who will help to match a plan to your specific needs.

-Where to Begin the Sign Up Process
+Where to Sign Up for a Medigap Policy

 - If you prefer to speak to a senior Medicare agent directly, please call us at the number above to be connected with a licensed agent in your area.